web-illinois/toolkit-builder-3/README.md

 This is a replacement of the old toolkit builder.

+Before you run this on your local machine, make sure you include the json files in */imported_json/component_versions* and */imported_json/components*.

+Any json files in these directories will not be pushed to GitHub.
+Instead, there's a process to pull them from GitHub repositories directly.
+This will allow us to test everything before we create NPM packages and put them in the toolkit package.

 You can run the following commands to build the test site:

 ````